tobiaslim/Charitree-Server/routes/README.md

 {
   "status": "0",
   "errors": {
+    "message": "Not able to process the request parameters."
     "email":["..."], //list of error messages for email "first_name":["..."], //list of error messages for first_name "last_name":["..."], //list of error messages for last_name }